bengtmartensson/IrScrutinizer/schemas/README.txt

-This directory contains XML schemas and DTDs used by the harctoolbox project.
+This directory contains XML schemas and DTDs used by the Harctoolbox project.

 Author: Bengt Martensson
 License: Public domain